ZeroMemoryEx/Chaos-Rootkit/README.md

 </p>

-*  Chaos-Rootkit is an x64 Ring 0 rootkit with capabilities for process hiding, privilege escalation, protecting and unprotecting processes, and restricting access to files except for whitelisted processes.
-It can bypass file integrity checks and protect it against anti-malware, and swap the driver in memory and on disk with a signed Microsoft driver, working seamlessly on the latest Windows versions
+*  Chaos-Rootkit is an x64 Ring 0 rootkit i wrote to better understand kernel internals and rootkit techniques.

 * Gui version